12.1. Overview and Key Concepts

-This section introduces key concepts that are necessary to understand the descriptions in the subsequent sections.
+This section introduces key concepts necessary to understand the subsequent sections.

 In logical replication, four types of processes work cooperatively:

-• A walsender on the Publisher mainly sends WAL data to the Subscriber, and does some various jobs.
+- A walsender on the publisher sends WAL data to the subscriber and performs various coordination tasks.

-• An apply worker on the Subscriber establishes a connection with the publisher’s walsender, receives the stream of logical changes, parses these messages, and updates the target tables accordingly.
+- An apply worker on the subscriber connects to the publisher’s walsender, receives logical change streams, parses messages, and updates target tables.

-• A table sync worker on the Subscriber performs the initial data synchronization for a specific table, catching up to the main replication stream before handing over further updates to the apply worker.
+- A table sync worker on the subscriber performs initial data synchronization for a specific table.
+It catches up to the main replication stream before handing over updates to the apply worker.
 Refer to Section 12.2.2 for details.

 12.1.2.
 Outline of Logical Replication